Facely1er/cybercorrect-complete-privacy/README_UPDATE_SUMMARY.md

 4. **Reference Documentation**: Complete feature catalog
 5. **Onboarding Tool**: Clear path from installation to usage

-The document accurately represents PrivacyCorrect as a comprehensive, production-ready privacy and security compliance platform suitable for professionals, teams, and enterprises.
+The document accurately represents CyberCorrect Privacy Platform as a comprehensive, production-ready privacy and security compliance platform suitable for professionals, teams, and enterprises.